vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 464 commits since the previous release, including 110 fixes.
+More than 468 commits since the previous release, including 112 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Jan  9 03:04:45 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Jan 10 02:58:02 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER